• Page 1 Chronology

 Abby Roque, Wahnapitae First Nation

-Silver medal.
-U.S. Women's National Team forward at the 2022 Olympic Winter Games in Beijing
+She won a Silver medal, U.S. Women's National Team forward, at the 2022 Olympic Winter Games in Beij

 ©Sports Center ESPN